Frequently answered questions on applications for graduate courses in music

 Q2 How are the graduate studies courses at the Faculty delivered?

-A2 The MSt in Music course consists of taught seminars by the teaching staff of the Faculty, and individual supervision (e.g. for the dissertation).
-The MPhil. in Music is identical to the MSt in the first year – and is taught by supervision in the second.
-The MLitt. and DPhil. degrees are taught by individual supervision.
-Find out more about the Masters Courses.
+The MSt in Music course consists of taught seminars by the teaching staff of the Faculty, and individual supervision (e.g. for the dissertation).
+The MPhil in Music is identical to the MSt in the first year – and is taught by supervision in the second.
+The DPhil. degree is taught by individual supervision.

 Q3 I have an undergraduate degree from a conservatoire, but would like to continue to develop my performance skills in an academic environment.
 Do you have instrumental or vocal teachers on the Faculty staff?